It4innovations/hyperqueue/docs/jobs.md

 ## Canceling jobs

+A job cannot be canceled if it is already finished, failed, or canceled.

+* Cancel specific job:

   ``hq cancel <job-id>``

-A job cannot be canceled if it is already finished, failed, or canceled.
+* Cancel all jobs:

+  ``hq cancel all``

+* Cancel last submitted job:

+  ``hq cancel last``

+## Waiting for jobs

+You can submit a job with flag ``--wait`` and HQ will wait until the submitted job is not terminated (until all tasks are either finished, failed or canceled).

+You can also use ``hq wait <job_id>`` to wait for a specific job or ``hq wait last`` to wait for the last submitted job or ``hq wait all`` to wait for all jobs.

 ## Priorities

 Priorities affect the order in which the "waiting" tasks are executed.
-Specifically, tasks are executed in descending order from highest priority to lowest.
+Priority can be any 32b *signed* integer.
+A lowest number marks the lowest priority, e.g. when task A with priority 5 and task B with priority 3 are scheduled to the same worker, and only one of them may be executed, then A will be executed first.

-In a submit of a task, you can set variable named `priority` with the value `VAL` by:
+In a submit of a task, you can set priority as follows

-``--priority=VAL``

-Default value is 0.
+``hq submit --priority=<PRIORITY>``

+If no priority is specified, then task has priority 0.

+## Resubmit

+If you want to recompute a previous job, jou can use:

+``hq resubmit <job-id>``

+that creates a new job with the exact the same configuration as the source job.

+By default, it submits all tasks of the original job; however, you can specify only a subset of tasks, e.g.

+``hq resubmit <job-id> --status=failed,canceled``

+Resubmits only tasks that failed or were canceled.